 The evaluation process establishes a foundation for developing an appropriate educational program for your student.
-School districts use evaluations to determine both initial and continued eligibility for special education services, to determine a student's need for special education and related services, and to gather additional information for an Individualized Education Program (IEP) team to use when developing and IEP for a student.
-When the term “evaluation” is used, it includes initial evaluations, reevaluations, and independent educational evaluations.
+School districts use evaluations to determine both initial and continued eligibility for special education services, to determine a student's need for special education and related services, and to gather additional information for an Individualized Education Program (IEP) team to use when developing

 An initial evaluation is the process used to determine whether your student has a disability and is in need of special education and related services.
 A full and individualized initial evaluation must be done by the district before the provision of any special education or related services to a student with a disability can begin.